 I first realized I had attracted hummingbirds to my yard when I was gardening.
-Earlier in the season, I had picked up a packet of ‘Pastel Dreams’ zinnia seeds and planted them in one of my raised beds.
+Earlier in the season a few years ago, I had picked up a packet of ‘Pastel Dreams’ zinnia seeds and planted them in one of my raised beds.
 That summer, as I weeded and harvested, I would spot something flitting about out of the corner of my eye.
 I soon realized it was a hummingbird attracted to the profusion of zinnia blooms.
-Since then, I have planted a whole buffet of hummingbird flowers that also attract a variety of other pollinators to my gardens.
+Since then, I have planted a whole buffet of hummingbird flowers that also attract a variety of other pollinators, like bees and butterflies, to my gardens.

 Choosing hummingbird flowers for your garden

-Besides flower nectar and any special feeders they may encounter, hummingbirds also snack on small insects—flies, gnats, small spiders, etc.—for protein.
+Besides flower nectar and any special feeders they may encounter, hummingbirds also snack on small insects—flies, gnats, small spiders—for protein.
 So your garden can provide plants to attract this part of their meals, too.
+And hopefully, the environment you create will also encourage them to build nests.

 In my book, Gardening Your Front Yard, I included a unique front yard where you couldn’t see any plants (they were all planted behind tall hedges), but the house itself had been painted white with red polka dots to attract hummingbirds to the neighbourhood.
 Spolier alert: It worked!
 I included a photo in this article on pollinator garden design.